AVEVA/CONNECT-data-services-developer-docs/content/communities/communities-manage-default-admins.md

 1. Select **Save**.

 The default community administrator roles are updated.
-The next time that you create a community, the default community administrator roles will be updated according to your settings.
+The next time that you create or join a community, the community administrator defaults to your settings.